Compare

 - No. Transept is the translation workspace; you bring the translators (yourself, your team, your agency).
 Smartcat is the place to find translators if you need to outsource.

-- Yes — export glossaries and TM as CSV, import to Transept as a glossary.
-Document content imports as DOCX or Markdown.
+- Yes — export your TM as TMX (or glossaries as CSV) and import them into Transept; document content imports as DOCX or Markdown.

 - If you need a marketplace for human translators, broad AI content generation (not just translation), and enterprise procurement workflows.
 Transept doesn’t cover those.